apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 ## Impacted tir Transformations

-- `ApplyBufferTransform`
+- `ApplyBufferTransforms`
-  - A new pass that takes as input a TIR graph that may have `BufferTransform` nodes present.
-The return from `ApplyBufferTransform` has all `BufferTransform` nodes removed, with the buffers marked in them reordered as specified.
+  - A new pass that takes as input a TIR graph that may have buffer transformations stored in the `PrimFunc` attributes.
+Returns a TIR graph with all buffer transforms applied as specified.

   - Rewrite `indices` in BufferStore/BufferLoad nodes based on the specified transformation.

+  - The transformations are stored as a `Map<Var, Array<IndexMap>>` in the `"buffer_layout_transformations"` attribute of a primfunc.
+    All buffers whose `BufferNode::data` is a key in this map should have their physical layout rewritten.
+If the array contains multiple transformations, they are applied sequentially.

+    A possible structure for the `IndexMap` node is shown below.

+    ```
+    class IndexMapNode : public Object {
+    public:
+      /*! \brief Variables representing the indices prior to remapping.
+       *
+       * If initial_index is empty, then final_index should also be
+       * empty, and no mapping is applied.
+       */
+      Array<Var> initial_index;

+      /*!
+       * \brief Expressions defining the indices after remapping.
+       *
+       * These expressions should only be in terms of the initial_index,
+       * and must be expressible as a `tvm::arith::IterSumExpr`.
+The
+       * mapping from `initial_index` to `final_index` must be injective.
+       *
+       * If final_index is empty, then initial_index should also be
+       * empty, and the map is an identity function.
+       */
+      Array<PrimExpr> final_index;
+    };
+    ```

+  - After applying the transformations, the `"buffer_layout_transformations"` attribute should be removed.
+    This ensures that additional application of
+    `ApplyBufferTransforms` has no effect.

 - FlattenBuffer/StorageFlatten
-  - Can be implemented as the addition of a `BufferTransform`, which is later lowered by `ApplyBufferTransform`.

   - Existing passes that convert from logical layout to physical layout for TE schedules (StorageFlatten) or TensorIR schedules (FlattenBuffer).

-  - Use the `N-1` axis separators specified in BufferNode to convert to an N-d physical layout.
-The default of having 0 axis separators will correspond to the previous behavior of flattening to a 1-d physical layout.
+  - The transformations are stored as a `Map<Var, Array<IntImm>>` in the `"buffer_axis_separators"` attribute of a primfunc.
+All buffers whose `BufferNode::data` is a key in this map should be flattened to an output buffer of dimension `separators[buf->data].size()+1`.
+All other buffers should be flattened to a 1-d output buffer.

+  - After flattening a buffer to an N-d output, the corresponding value in the `"buffer_axis_separators"` attribute should be set to `range(N-1)`.
+This ensures that repeated application of the flattening passes have no additional effect.
+(The attribute shouldn't be deleted entirely, as that would cause a flattened buffer with `N` dimensions and an unflattened buffer with `N` dimensions to have identical representations.)

 ## Examples